matt5834/course-in-a-box/modules/harmony/_posts/2000-01-01-approaching.markdown

 Harmony Rule 1 says:

-###Letters a STEP apart in the musical aplphabet =  Dissonances
+###Letters a STEP apart in the musical aplphabet =  A Dissonance

-###Letters a SKIP apart in the musical alphabet = Consonances
+###Letters a SKIP apart in the musical alphabet = A Consonance

 This rule makes the subjective choice about steps and skips in the musical alphabet.
 One important thing to note is that we need not discern between 1/2 steps and whole steps.
 E to F is a step just as C to D is a step.
 We also need not discern between major and minor thirds.
-C to E is a skip and E to G is also a skip. **During a second or third composition students can explore "two kinds of steps" to explore 1/2 steps and whole steps.**
+C to E is a skip and E to G is also a skip. **During a second or third composition students can learn about "two kinds of steps" to explore 1/2 steps and whole steps.**

+##Controlling Dissonance
+We want to stress that dissonances (or clashes) are not necessarily bad.
+In order to give our music a sense of movement we need to hear dissonant notes *resolving* from dissonance to consonance.
+Controlling these resolutions is the goal for our young composers!

+##Add a 2nd Instrument to Your Piece
+1. Go to your composition and a second instrument to your piece.
+(Click on the first staff, go to the Staff Menu and select "Add Part Below Staff."
+2. Add notes only to your A section.
+3. Use mostly skips or consonances in you new part.
+If you have a dissonance resolve it to a consonance on the very next note. **Do not have two dissonances in a row.**
+4. In your new instrument color all of the consonant notes BLUE.
+Color any dissonant notes RED.

+<a class="btn btn-primary" href="http://www.noteflight.com/scores/view/38296c5fb414130f631642ddb20da616ea73b0bb"target="_blank"><i class="fa fa-music"></i> Go to your piece and add a 2nd Instrument</a>

+##Feedback
+Post a reply to the topic about Consonance and Dissonance [here.](http://discourse.yciw.net/t/consonance-and-dissonance/58?u=matt) Let us know your general thoughts about this harmonic concept.
+Share any experiences about your students.
+Any breakthroughs?